 3. Accent or mood lighting

-‘Accent lighting is about casting a glow on your favorite things,’ adds Jordan.
+‘Accent lighting is about casting a glow on your favorite things,’ says Jordan.
 As well as providing atmosphere and influencing mood, accent lighting is used to highlight architectural features and important objects, and to draw attention away from the things that aren't as pleasing.

 In a living room, accent lighting would normally include picture lights, niche lighting and lighting inside cabinets.

 What is the best combination of lighting for a living room?

-One of the expert tips for lighting a living room from interior designer Abigail Ahern says that every room should incorporate eight different sources of lighting.
-It may sound a lot, but once you factor in all the different options available – from ceiling and wall lights to floor and table lamps, plus more natural sources like candles and fireplaces – it’s a realistic target, even if you're looking at small living room lighting ideas.
+One of the expert tips for lighting a living room from interior designer Abigail Ahern is that every room should incorporate eight different sources of lighting.
+It may sound a lot, but once you factor in all the different options available – from ceiling and wall lights to floor and table lamps, plus more natural sources like candles and fireplaces – it’s a realistic target.

 Whatever style of lighting fittings you choose and whether you want to follow living room lighting trends or opt for more traditional options, both specialist lighting companies and interior designers are unanimous in their passion for the humble dimmer switch.

 How do you design a living room lighting layout?